jgrisafe/rails-react-redux-webpacker-boiler/README.md

 Welcome to the Rails React Redux Webpacker Boilerplate!
+You'll need Rails 5 and yarn or npm to get started.

 This starter pack will get you running with a rails application that uses react and redux as a frontend in no time.
 All you need to do is clone the repo, cd into the directory and run two commands.

 Open up two separate terminal / console tabs.
 In the first run these: